Do Motorcycles Stop Faster Than Cars?

 On the other hand, a driver takes somewhere between 0.5 and .75 seconds to react to a hazard.
 Another 0.75 seconds pass while the foot moves to and presses down on the brake pedal.
 Like motorcycles, the stopping distance can depend on the vehicle model, road conditions, and driver attentiveness.

-Ice or rain can make a vehicle take longer to stop fully.
+Ice or rain can make it take longer for a vehicle to stop fully.
 Higher speeds require greater distances between cars.
 At 60 miles per hour, the overall stopping distance for a small car is about 130 feet.
 Sports cars need 120 feet, and small SUVs have a stopping distance of about 132 feet.

 On the highway, a driver can misjudge if the space between them and another car is enough.
 They could become negligent if an accident occurs.
 Some people move their foot lightly to the brakes at the first indication they have to slow down.

-What Are the FOUR Parties Who You Could Hold Liable in a Motorcycle Crash?
+What FOUR Parties Could You Hold Liable in a Motorcycle Crash?

 1. A Driver